mmwozniak/mmwozniak.github.io/_pages/myresearch.md

 <h2>RESEARCH</h2>

-<h3>Plasticity of self-representation</h3>
+<h3>Plasticity of bodily and abstract self-representation</h3>
 <p style="font-size: 80%;">
 There are aspects of the self that are stable across our lives and others that change in shorter and longer time scales.
+Recent studies showed that we can easily associate even completely arbitrary information with the self, and as a consequence such information become processed in a preferential way.
+I use this finding to investigate how we integrate new abstract information and how we integrate digital and robotic bodies into our self-representation.
 </p>

 <h3>Neural mechanisms of self-representation</h3>